osisoft/Edge-Data-Store-Docs/content/sds/search.md

 | TargetTypeId | Yes		|
 | Properties   | Yes, with limitations* |

 **Note:** The `Properties` collection contains a list of SdsStreamViewProperty objects.
-The query will attempt to find a match on the SdsStreamViewProperty's `Id`, `SourceTypeId`, and `TargetTypeId` fields.
+The query attempts to find a match on the SdsStreamViewProperty's `Id`, `SourceTypeId`, and `TargetTypeId` fields.
 The `Properties` collection of nested views will also be searched.
 See the following example.

 #### Example